OwerTheBlobfish/McButBad/README.md

 # McButBad
+ *     UNFINISHED
- * Welcome to a small side project, designed to be a fun small project
+ * Welcome to a small side project,
  * that you can mess around with.
  *
  * It is coded in 100% Javascript and could probably be way more efficient.
 (Made by a 12 year-old)